-Under the Companies Law, the board of directors must appoint an internal auditor proposed by the audit committee.
-The role of the internal auditor is to examine, whether the company's actions comply with the law, integrity and orderly business procedure.
-Under the Companies Law, the internal auditor may not be an interested party, an office holder, or an affiliate, or a relative of an interested party, an office holder or affiliate, nor may the internal auditor be the company's independent accountant or its representative.
-We are in the process of appointing an internal auditor that complies with the requirements of the Companies Law.
+Under the new Companies Law, the board of directors must also appoint an internal auditor, in accordance with the proposal of the audit committee.
+The role of the internal auditor is to examine, among other matters, whether the company's actions comply with the law, integrity and orderly business procedure.
+Under the new Companies Law, the internal auditor may be an employee of the company but not an office holder, or an affiliate, or a relative of an office holder or affiliate, and he may not be the company's independent accountant or its representative.
+We intend to appoint an internal auditor in accordance with the requirements of the new Companies Law after the effective date of the new Companies Law.